Shub8421/Supply-Chain-Segmentation-Analysis-/README.md

 •	Ahmedabad: 96.76% (Shortfall: 149,314 units)

-•	the cities with the lowest delivery rates.
+•	The cities with the lowest delivery rates.
 Vadodara, Surat, and Ahmedabad have the lowest delivery rates, all just above 96%.
 This means that for every 100 units ordered, about 3–4 units are not delivered.

 •	About 29% of all orders are delayed, with an average delay of 1.69 days for those that are late.
 The maximum observed delay is 3 days.